Q: What is the Susan G. Komen fundraising projects program?

 A: Susan G. Komen issues receipts for any donation of $10 or more received by check through the mail.
+Please do not send cash.
+If your donation is in cash form, you will not get a tax receipt.
 Receipts should arrive by mail approximately four to six weeks from the date it was deposited.
 If you make an online donation using a credit or debit card, you’ll receive an immediate acknowledgement.
-To ensure you receive a tax receipt, please donate with a credit or debit card or write a check to “Susan G. Komen Kansas”.
-Donation reply forms, including the Susan G. Komen Kansas mailing address, are available to download from the fundraising project website.
+To ensure you receive a tax receipt, please donate with a credit or debit card or write a check to “Susan G. Komen”.
+Donation reply forms, including the Susan G. Komen mailing address, are available to download from the fundraising project website.
 Don’t forget to include your Constituent ID!

 Q: Is my donation tax-deductible?

 A: Contributions to Susan G. Komen may be tax-deductible to the fullest extent permissible by law.
 Please consult your tax advisor regarding the deductibility of your gift.

 Q: If a business donates items (like food or auction items) for my fundraising project, can I get a tax receipt for that donation?

 A: Susan G. Komen can only accept in-kind donations pursuant to a written agreement between you and Komen.

 Q: What do I do with the donations I collect from my fundraising project

 A: First, ensure that all checks are made out to “Susan G. Komen” and reference your Constituent ID.
 If you want these donations reflected on the fundraising thermometer on your fundraising webpage, log in to your Participant Center and report these gifts on the Progress Page.